Skip to main content

 Written by Openbridge Support

 Amazon application permissions can expire or be disabled manually.
-You can quickly check your Amazon Seller Central account to check for the status of the authorization:
+You can quickly check your Amazon Seller or Vendor Central account to check for the status of the authorization:

 Before the authorization expires, Amazon will notify the account owner via email, and there will be a notice in their interface: